Master's in Biomedical Science

 The faculty are committed to innovated teaching excellence and are active in research.
 Teaching is a priority at UNC, which means that the faculty are accessible and provide a personalized learning experience with small class sizes.
 Because the faculty are highly involved in research, students have access to state-of-the-art facilities and faculty members who are up-to-date on advances in their fields.

-New MBS On-Line OptionWe are excited to announce that students now have the option to pursue the Master’s in Biomedical Science degree online.
+MBS Online OptionThe MBS program is offered in both an on campus and a fully online version.
 Students who choose the online option will complete 30 credits of graduate level coursework in the biomedical sciences in two semesters, just as in our traditional face-to-face program.
-For more information about completing MBS program online, see the online course website or contact Dr. Ginger Fisher at firstname.lastname@example.org.
+For more information about completing MBS program online, see the online program information from UNC Extended Canpus or contact Dr. Patrick Burns at email@example.com.

 “Hands-down, the best aspect of the program is the atmosphere of the biology department and staff.
 Everyone is so hard-working and accomplished yet so humble and personable.
 They really care about their students and they helped us every step of the way to achieving what we set out to.
 I’ve experienced two other schools besides UNC and these professors are the best I’ve had the pleasure to learn from, without a doubt.
 It makes for such a pleasant environment to work in during a time where your academic skills are pushed to the absolute limit.
 The program itself is also top-notch.
 It took my knowledge, work ethic, and time management skills to a whole new level.”
 Lukas Alexopoulos, MBS, 2014